 Ashraf Uddin Mosleh Uddin Saadi known as Sheikh Saadi and Maulana Jalal Uddin Romi were the most popular Sunni Sufi poets of thirteen century in Persian history.
 Sheikh Saadi was born in Shiraz town of Iran.
-His exact date of birth is not known, however, the modern history writers of Iran says that Saadi was born in 1184 AD and died in between 691 to 694 AH.
+His exact date of birth is not known.
+However, the modern history writers of Iran says that Saadi was born in 1184 AD and died in between 691 to 694 AH.
 The historian says that Sheikh Saadi has spent his life in four parts.
-Sheikh Saadi studied for 30 years, then he travelled the world for 30 years, then he spent 30 years in writing of books and poetry and the remaining life was spent in recluse and theosophy.
+Sheikh Saadi studied for 30 years and traveled the world for 30 years, spent 30 years in writing of books and poetry.
+He spent his remaining life in recluse and theosophy.

 Hameed Ullah Mostofi was also a renowned auther of Persian history.
 He wrote history and geography.
-“Zafar Namah” or Book of Victory is his renowned book which comprises of 75,000 couplets.
+“Zafar Namah” (Book of Victory) is his renowned book.
+It comprises of 75,000 couplets.
 Nasir Uddin Tusi is also a well-known Persian poet who wrote on philosophy and logic.
 The other three popular poets of thirteenth century are Iraqi who wrote a mystical and spiritual book “LAMAAT” or Flashes.

 Abdul Hassan Yamin Uddin Khosrow alias Ameer Khosrow was born in 1253 at Patiyali Sultanate Dehli, presently Uterpardesh India and died October 1325 in Delhi India.
 Khosrow wrote in Persian, Arabic and Hindi languages.
-He was famous for his sweet language and also called as “The parrot of India”.
-At last a satirist poet Zakani is also the most favourite poet of thirteenth century.
+He was famous for his sweet language and called the parrot of India.
+At last a satirist poet Zakani is also the most favorite poet of thirteenth century.

 Fifteenth century of Persian history is rich in provision of notable historians and poets.
 Nizam Uddin Shami the author of Zafar Namah (a history of Taimur), Yazdi, Hafiz Abru, Khafi, Dawlat Shah and Mir Khand (author of Rauzat-us-Safa or Garden of Purity) Dawani (author of Akhlaq-e-Jalali), Kashafi (author of Kalila wa Dimna also known as Anwar-e-Subaili or the Lights of Canopus).
 The prominent poets of fifteenth century are Sufi Maghribi, Qasim-e-Anwar, Katibi, Nemat Ullah Wali and Jami.